pydata/xarray/CORE_DEV_GUIDE.md

 schedules and working habits, even if it slows the project down slightly - we are in this for the long run.
-In the same vein you also shouldn't feel pressured to be constantly available or online, and users or contributors who are overly demanding and unreasonable to the point of harassment will be directed to our [Code of Conduct](xarray-coc).
+In the same vein you also shouldn't feel pressured to be constantly available or online, and users or contributors who are overly demanding and unreasonable to the point of harassment will be directed to our [Code of Conduct](https://github.com/pydata/xarray/tree/main/CODE_OF_CONDUCT.md).
 We value sustainable development practices over mad rushes.

-When merging, use GitHub's
+When merging, we automatically use GitHub's
 [Squash and Merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request#merging-a-pull-request)
 to ensure a clean git history.

-You should also continue to make your own pull requests as before and in accordance with the [general contributor guide](xarray-contributing).
+You should also continue to make your own pull requests as before and in accordance with the [general contributing guide](https://docs.xarray.dev/en/stable/contributing.html).
 These pull requests still require the approval of another core developer before they can be merged.

 ## Reviewing